7 Low Maintenance Ground Covers That Thrive in Shade and Look Great in Even a Yard's Darkest Corners

 The right ground cover in the right area is key, and a good, low-maintenance ground cover for shade is a great way to green up areas where grass simply won't grow — after all, most grass types need a good four to six hours of sun a day.

 Known to spread fairly quicky, ground covers are fun way to color and foliage to your landscape.
 They're also great for decorative purposes, low-maintenance solutions and ideal for enriching soil.
-But how do you choose the right grass alternatives for shade?
+But how do you choose the right alternatives for a shade garden?

 'When selecting low-maintenance ground cover plants for shaded areas, it's important to consider their shade tolerance, preferred soil conditions, and suitability for your local climate and hardiness zone,' Andrew Gaumond Horticulturist & Editorial Director at Petal Republic tells us.
 'I also recommend opting for plants with appropriate growth rates and non-invasive habits to complement your wider garden design.
 What's great is you can also prioritize those with minimal watering, pruning, and pest resistance needs'.